-I saw my first gray hair when I was nineteen, which means I colored it for most of my life.
+I saw my first gray hair when I was still in my teens, which means I colored it for most of my life.
 My hair tends to grab brassy tones no matter what my stylist does, so now I have even given up on having a glaze applied to brighten it and lowlights to give it depth.

 That decision results in once again letting the color grow off of my hair.
-It was probably late February the last time I saw my stylist, so the previous chrome glaze has faded.
-What remains is the brassy tone only in the back on the ends from the low lights of late last year.
+It was probably late February, the last time I saw my stylist, so the previous chrome glaze has faded.
+The brassy tone remains only in the back on the ends of the late last year’s low lights.

 When I decided to let my hair grow out to its natural color the first time, it was much shorter, so I got regular trims and used a temporary tint to ease the transition.
 My hair grows pretty fast, so I only had to deal with the transition stage for about eight months.
 At this length, it will take more than a year to get rid of the traces of color.